-The City has developed a Community Energy Plan (CEP) designed to support the community in its effort to reduce emissions and ensure City leads by example.
-The CEP has set emission reduction targets of 6% by the community and 20% by the City by 2014 over 2004 levels.
+The City has developed a Community Energy Plan (CEP) designed to support the community in its effort to reduce emissions and ensure the City leads by example.
+Emission reduction targets of 6% by the community and 20% by the City over 2004 levels were met in 2014.
 The CEP provides a framework on how to reduce the cost of energy uses within both City operations and the community.
-In 2014 the City will conduct a CEP renewal plan for consideration by Council.
-City is planning to spend \$5 million over the next ten years on CEP initiatives.
+In 2015 the City will conduct a CEP renewal plan for consideration by Council.
+The City is planning to spend \$5 million over the next ten years on CEP initiatives.

-Currently the planned expenditures for the IT infrastructures are \$4.1 million for next ten years.
+Currently, planned expenditures for IT infrastructure are \$4.1 million for the next ten years.